bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
-        text: 'Indigenous peoples do not need have to go to the international realm to experience empire.
+        text: 'Indigenous peoples do not need have to enter the international realm to experience empire.
 Academic Todd Gordon (2010a) argues that Canada’s imperialistic tendencies use capitalism as a pathway to acquire power and influence over Indigenous peoples within its nation-state boundaries (p.17).'
       -
         type: text
         marks: